7 Top NLP Libraries For NLP Development

 (ii) Certain NLTK functionalities may depend on external tools or resources, which can be an additional setup step.

-(iii) Some users have noted that NLTK updates are not as frequent as other NLP libraries, potentially leading to outdated features or compatibility issues.
+(iii) Some users have noted that NLTK updates are less frequent than other NLP libraries, potentially leading to outdated features or compatibility issues.

 Pricing